A Brief Guide to the control Logic of XML settings

 There are two main sources:

-Remotely controlling the behaviour of ManagdWALplus, XML keys and/or values is the name of the game.
-You can often rely on the defaults, hopefully given sensibly defined values from us at Royal Cloud Solutions.
+When remotely controlling the behaviour of ManagdWALplus, the XML keys and/or values of the app is the name of the game.
+You can often rely on most of the defaults, hopefully given sensibly defined values from us at Royal Cloud Solutions.
 One example of a setting is the screensaver timeout of the app, typically of great use when the app is run in single app mode and/or ordinary kiosk mode.
 Using defaults, after five minutes of non-use, the screen is dimmed by the app to whatever low screensaver light level is defined, with a default of 1 percent as minimum.
 If you can live with these defaults settings, you are all set and ready to go in regard to this setting.
 If not, add the keys and values to your XML file, and push it.

 So why not just push all settings, then, you may ask?
-Not all enterprise mobility management (EMM), modern (mobile) device management (MDM), mobile application management (MAM) or unified endpoint management (UEM) will accept that much XML data, or uplink capacity may restrain size under given circumstances.
+Not all enterprise mobility management (EMM), modern (mobile) device management (MDM), mobile application management (MAM) or unified endpoint management (UEM) will accept that much XML data, or uplink capacity may restrain size under given circumstances although the size will rarely some kilobytes, with a theoretical maximum around 30 kilobyte.
 In fact, we have shoehorned the XML keys and values already, trying to minimize the size, using abbreviated keys and defaults.

-Note that there are default settings for all defined XML keys/values, and that all can be overridden, and some must be overriden, as explained below, to put the ManagdWALplus into useful service.
+Just to repeat: There are default settings for all defined XML keys/values, and absolutely all of them can be overridden.
+Some must be overriden, as explained below, to put the ManagdWALplus into useful service.

 All right, on to the business, with an important definition first: